fubinf/sedrila/docs/instructors.md

 There is an `--override` argument that will make the interactive mode only show previous tasks and will automatically add the required prefix.
 This will also work as an argument in the subshell, i.e. `sedrila --override` will work.

+### 2.1b New version

+Call `sedrila instructor student1 student2`,
+where `student1` and `student2` are two students' git usernames and therefore also the names of directories in the course-level top directory in which the call needs to be made.
+You can call `sedrila` with any number of directories theoretically, but the ideal case is two, where these students form a work pair and make corresponding submissions at the same time.
+Working with more than four directories at once is hardly practical.

+- When `sedrila` starts, it will ask, for each directory, whether it should `git pull` the repo.
+  Usually your answer is yes if there is a fresh submission, but perhaps no upon continueing calls later.
+- `sedrila` provides a simple menu-driven command loop for calling various tools for marking submission items as accepted or rejected:
+    - the `sedrila viewer` (used in the browser and usually the nicest choice once accept/reject functionality will be implemented which right now it is not)
+    - interactive dialog in the terminal
+    - the text editor of your choice
+- When you are done, select `push` to commit and push some or all of the submissions.

+(Some details from the above Old version are also relevant for the New version.)